alvinoalvin/expense-tracker/README.md

 6. Once the installation is done, we can run the server: `npm start`
 7. Visit `http://localhost:3000/`

+Note: app is not tested with environment variables

 ## Technologies Involved

 - PostgreSQL DB